dermotkel/main_project/README.md

 It should be noted, however, that the Pearson's r is a parametric test.
 It requires that the two variables are normally distributed.
 If the variables do not meet this requirment, we have to use a non-parametric test, such as Spearman's rho.
 As we are comparing the variables without differentiating them by their species, we have not checked if they are normally distributed.

-We could perform an analysis as we did in the earlier chapter.
-However, below i will show a Correlation Matrix Heatmap showing the Pearson's r and Spearman's rho correlations of the data.
+We could perform an analysis as we did in chapter 2, However, below i will show a Correlation Matrix Heatmap showing the Pearson's r and Spearman's rho correlations of the data.
 You will see that both results are similar, though the non-parametric shows a slightly weaker correlation.

 ![pearson](https://user-images.githubusercontent.com/35706109/39337334-4e8e7d90-49b4-11e8-8f13-ba418f16ce89.png)

 ![spearman](https://user-images.githubusercontent.com/35706109/39337346-5b2092dc-49b4-11e8-8d0f-706aa1496658.png)

 It is interesting that there is a strong positive correlation between petal length and petal width.
 Flowers with longer petals also have wider petals.
-However, there is appears to be no linear relationship between sepal length and sepal width.
+However, there appears to be no linear relationship between sepal length and sepal width.

 We can also see that there is a strong positive correlation between petal length and sepal length.
 This relationship is also shown clearly in the jointplot created with Seaborn below.
-Spearman's rho is used as the Petal Length histogram is bimodal and may not be normally distributed.
+Spearman's rho is used as the petal length histogram is bimodal and may not be normally distributed.

 ![jointplot](https://user-images.githubusercontent.com/35706109/39337352-63d6a614-49b4-11e8-8301-bddaf98ffc65.png)

-## Results
+## 5. Results

 We will now answer the research questions and hypotheses posed in the introduction.

-**1.Are the three flower types normally distributed across all depdent variables?**
+**1. Are the three species normally distributed across all dependent variables?**

 |   | **Petal Length** | **Petal Width**  | **Sepal Length** | **Sepal Width** |
 |---|---|---|---|---|